'Adud al-Dawla

-Fannā (Panāh) Khusraw (پناه (فنا) خسرو), better known by his laqab of ʿAḍud al-Dawla (عضد الدولة; 24 September 936 – 26 March 983) was an emir of the Buyid dynasty, ruling from 949 to 983.
+Fannā Khusraw (پناه (فنا) خسرو), better known by his laqab of ʿAḍud al-Dawla (عضد الدولة; 24 September 936 – 26 March 983) was an emir of the Buyid dynasty, ruling from 949 to 983.
 At the height of his power, he ruled an empire stretching from Makran to Yemen and the shores of the Mediterranean Sea.
 He is widely regarded as the greatest monarch of the Buyid dynasty, and by the end of his reign he was the most powerful ruler in the Middle East.

 Early life

 Fanna Khusraw was born in Isfahan on 24 September 936.
 He was the son of Rukn al-Dawla, the brother of Imad al-Dawla and Mu'izz al-Dawla.
 According to Ibn Isfandiyar, Fanna Khusraw's mother was the daughter of the Daylamite Firuzanid nobleman al-Hasan ibn al-Fairuzan, who was the cousin of the prominent Daylamite military leader Makan ibn Kaki.

 In 948, Fanna Khusraw was chosen by his uncle Imad al-Dawla as his successor because he had no heir.
 Imad al-Dawla died in December 949, and thus Fanna Khusraw became the new ruler of Fars.
 However, this appointment was not accepted by a group of Daylamite officers, who shortly rebelled against Fanna Khusraw.
 Rukn al-Dawla quickly left for southern Iran to save his son, and was joined by the vizier of Mu'izz al-Dawla for the same purpose.
 Together they defeated the rebels and put Fanna Khusraw on the throne in Shiraz.
 Fanna Khusraw then requested the title of "Taj al-Dawla" (Crown of the state) from the Abbasid caliph.
 However, to Mu'izz al-Dawla, the title of "Taj" ("crown") implied that Fanna Khusraw was the superior ruler of the Buyid Empire, provoking a reaction from him, and making him decline Fanna Khusraw's request.
 A more suitable title ("Adud al-Dawla") ("Pillar of the Abbasid dynasty") was instead chosen.
 Adud al-Dawla was only thirteen when he was crowned as the ruler of Fars, and was educated there by his tutor Abu 'l-Fadl ibn al-'Amid.